Let’s talk mortgage basics. There are two main types of mortgage refinances available to homeowners.

 Home equity: $100,000

-If mortgage rates aren’t favorable but you still need cash-out, it’d probably be best to leave your first mortgage alone and add a second mortgage behind it.
-That way it won’t affect the rate and term of the first mortgage.
+If mortgage rates aren’t favorable but you still need cash, it’d probably be best to leave your first mortgage alone and add a second mortgage behind it.
+That way it won’t affect the interest rate of the first mortgage.

 • Home improvements